 Using animated characters and real-life social situations captures kids' attention and offers them a natural way to understand and practice key social cues and skills that are needed for success in life.
 The app uses beautiful visuals and animation to present realistic day-to-day social scenarios.
 Each lesson offers kids the chance to make decisions about the choices the characters make, and kids can try again if they respond incorrectly.
 Repeating the lessons can help increase a child's social awareness.
 And kids' choices in the app can seed discussions about how to transfer these social skills to kids' personal lives.
 Printables allow kids to have a tangible reminder about coping strategies, feelings, and more; kids can carry these with them or post them on a wall.

 Part of what makes the app shine is the guidance it gives teachers, from the "teaching tips" that appear during a lesson (tips can be turned off for students using the app independently) to the comprehensive Curriculum section with lesson plans, assessments, printables, and more.
 There aren't many downsides to the app, but the Clubhouse social network raises privacy concerns because kids can reveal personal information.
 It's optional, though, so teachers can simply choose not to allow students to participate.
 Additionally, subscriptions might be beyond the price range of some classroom budgets.

 Depending on your students, The Social Express Pro can be great for whole-class, small-group, or one-to-one instruction.
 Using a Smart Board, you can show webisodes to your students and have them help characters make correct social choices.
 For the speaking component, have students role-play the given scenarios within each lesson to reinforce social concepts.
 As students become more involved with the lessons, you might even want to video or record students to help them evaluate their presentations.
-Have students discuss other social situations they may encounter in school such as the locker room, walking in the hallways, or recess.
+Have students discuss other social situations they may encounter in school, such as the locker room, the hallways, or recess.